-The Amended Loan and Security Agreement extends the interest-only period through August 31, 2022 and provides for an automatic extension of the interest-only period through August 31, 2023, if the Amended Milestones (as defined below) are met by August 31, 2022.
-The Amendment eliminated the Term B Tranche, which remained unfunded, leaving only the Term A Tranche (the "SVB Facility").
-Under the Amended Loan and Security Agreement, the SVB Facility will mature on August 1, 2023; however, if the Company achieves the Amended Milestones on or prior to August 31, 2022, then the maturity will automatically extend to August 1, 2024.
+The Amended Loan and Security Agreement extended the interest-only period through August 31, 2022.
+The Amended Milestones (as defined below) were not met by the Company on or prior to August 31, 2022, and therefore, the interest-only period was not extended beyond August 31, 2022.
+The Amendment also eliminated the Term B Tranche, which remained unfunded, leaving only the Term A Tranche (the "SVB Facility").
+Under the Amended Loan and Security Agreement, the SVB Facility will mature on August 1, 2023.